aery32/sublime-aery32/README.md

 ## Usage

 Press `CTRL+SHIFT+P` to bring command palette into view.
-Next type *Aery32* and select one of the commands:
+Next type *Aery32* and select one of the following commands:

 - **Create new project**:
   - Prompts the directory where to create a new project.
 After then downloads the Aery32 Framework in to that directory and sets up the `Aery32.sublime-project` file.
 You can now open the project.
 Select *Project - Open projects...*, browse to the folder and open the sublime project file.